 Approach

-The T2WG discussed issues and developed its recommendations through a series of in-person meetings and ad hoc phone calls with stakeholder groups including IOU staff, implementation contractors, and other interested parties.
+The T2WG discussed issues and developed its recommendations through a series of in-person meetings, as well as organized and ad hoc phone calls with stakeholder groups including IOU staff, implementation contractors, CPUC staff, and other interested parties.
 A facilitation and reporting team—consisting of Rick Diamond and the Cadmus Group—organized and facilitated the meetings, documented discussions, and developed this report.

 This section describes the working group meetings, participants, deliverables, and expected review process for the Commission.